Bylaws of the Virginia Avian Records Committee

 Category 4.
 Records that are judged to be acceptable by historical standards but that may not meet current standards of acceptance.
 Includes extinct species that once occurred in Virginia, for which there is no clear written or physical evidence (e.g., Eskimo Curlew).

 Category 5.
-Species introduced into the Commonwealth of Virginia or into other parts of North America that are currently maintaining self-sustaining wild populations within Virginia or other parts of North America.
-These currently include Trumpeter Swan, Mute Swan, Monk Parakeet, Rock Pigeon, Eurasian Collared-Dove, House Sparrow, House Finch, and European Starling.
+Species introduced into the Commonwealth of Virginia or into other parts of North America that are currently maintaining self-sustaining wild populations within Virginia.
+These currently include Trumpeter Swan, Mute Swan, Rock Pigeon, Eurasian Collared-Dove, House Sparrow, House Finch, and European Starling.

 NOTE: The status of an individual record may change if evidence is presented that commends reconsideration of said record.
 The overall Category status for a species in Virginia shall be the highest Category yet confirmed for any individual state record.
 VARCOM Members shall endeavor to obtain evidence (and encourage others to do so) that places each species into the highest Category possible, which for most potentially wild-occurring species will be Category 1 or Category 3a.
 Most historical records without compelling documentation will presumably remain in Category 4.
 Published checklists that employ these Categories and standards shall indicate the highest Category of acceptance for each species listed.